Vish268/CNN_FER2013/README.md

 ## Challenges
 During the intial stages of testing with the test data set, the accuracy was around 20 %.This might have been because of the lack of resolution in the pictures (48x48)

+## NOTE
+Currently only jpg/jpeg images are supported.